 Because the process of dehydrating butter is so labor-intensive, canning butter is probably the best way to store it for the long term.
-That doesn’t mean that you cannot use your dehydrate butter or your freeze-dried butter to store long term.
+That doesn’t mean that you cannot use your dehydrated butter or freeze-dried butter to store long-term.

 If you get a nice thorough dry on your butter, you could store your dehydrated butter in mylar bags with oxygen absorbers.
 It might make sense to store them in the freezer, too!
 However, the goal is going to be for you to be able to store it in dry storage.

-Clarified butter or canned butter are always going to be your best option for long term food storage, unless you have a means of freeze-drying that butter.
+Clarified butter or canned butter is always going to be your best option for long-term food storage unless you have a means of freeze-drying that butter.
 You should still know how to dehydrate butter because there is plenty of utility in that process.

 How Long Does Dehydrated Butter Last

 Mechanically separated butter powder is the butter product that is going to last 25-30 years.
 We talked about the centrifugal force process involved in that.
 When a product like butter is processed this much it does cause you to wonder, what’s the point?

 If you want to dehydrate your butter and store it for the long term you are likely going to need to use it within 5 years.
 Even if you get a great dry on the butter and it’s not a soft oily consistency you should plan to use it before that time.

 I have opened up poorly stored food before and found the disgusting rotting mess that is left behind.
 Dehydrated butter would be no different if the fats were to go rancid.
 So, eat your dehydrated butter on a regular basis and cycle through your inventory.

 I hope we answered your query on how to dehydrate butter.
 The process is possible and it’s something you can plan on adding to your prepper pantry.